-RichmondCC received community college status in July 1987 and offers the Associate in Science and Associate in Arts curricula.
+RichmondCC received community college status in July 1987 and offers college transfer degrees.
 A student graduating from RichmondCC in good standing with an Associate in Arts or an Associate in Science (College Transfer) degree, is assured admission into one of the 16 University of North Carolina system schools.
 Admission is not assured to a specific institution, specific program, or major.
 There are also articulation agreements with many private colleges and universities in the state.
 A student wishing to transfer from RichmondCC to another college should refer to that college's catalog or website for transfer information.
 If a transcript of coursework completed at RichmondCC is required by the other institution, it will be provided when the student submits a "Transcript Request Form" or a written approval for release of the transcript.
 All accounts with RichmondCC must be settled before a transcript will be furnished to another institution.
-A 24-hour notice is required for transcript requests.
+The Registrar's office requires one full business day's notice of the written request unless the request is processed as on demand.